-There are many different types of plants that can be added to your pond and they all serve a purpose.
+There are many different types of aquatic plants that can be added to your pond and they all serve a purpose.
 Whether it is to help build your eco-system, managing algae, protection for your fish or simply for aesthetic reasons.

-A common trend we have been noticing lately is that more and more people want unique and eye-catching plants.
+A common trend we have been noticing lately is that more and more people want unique and eye-catching pond plants.
 So, today we will share with you some fun, eye-catching and unique Marginal pond plants that can set your pond apart from the others.

 Cannas come in a wide range of varieties with many different and fun colors!
 There is the Pink Sunburst, Red Longwood, Peach with Maroon Leaves, Australia Red and the Yellow Longwood just to name a few.
 The Canna leaves come in green and a deep maroon and are typically long and slender, coming to a point with the blooms being very vibrant in color.
 They are a very tropical looking plant and almost resemble an orchid.
 They will typically bloom in late summer to mid-autumn, giving your pond color at the end of the Ponding Season.
 They like partial to full sun and are fast growers reaching a height of around 30 inches and a spread of 20 inches.
 They thrive in very wet areas and ad great dimension to your pond.
 They are suitable for containers but need regularly heavy watering, especially if it is hot.
 Most cannas are not winter hardy in Ohio.